Deep Polynomial Chaos Expansion: BACKGROUND

+Here, $\midxa = (\alpha_1, \dots, \alpha_D) \in \mathcal{A}$ is a multi-index, where each $\alpha_d \in [K]$ denotes the polynomial degree associated with $X_d$, and $\mathcal{A}$ is the set of multi-indices for all terms in the expansion.
+Because the input distribution $p(\x)$ is assumed to be factorized, and the univariate polynomials $\psi_{\alpha_d}$ in \cref{eq:tensor_product_polynomials} are orthonormal for each $X_d$, the tensor product polynomials are also orthonormal:

 The number of possible basis functions is bounded by $ |\mathcal{A}| \leq \frac{(K + D)!}{K!
-D!}, $ which grows combinatorially with the number of inputs $D$ and the polynomial order $K$, quickly becoming infeasible with increasing dimensionality.
-Truncation schemes \citep{muhlpfordt2017comments} and sparse adaptive expansion methods \citep{blatman2011Adaptive} are often applied to improve scalability, still PCE typically scales to only a few dozen input parameters.
+D!}, $ which grows combinatorially with the number of inputs $D$ and the polynomial order $K$.
+As this number quickly becomes infeasible with increasing dimensionality, truncation schemes are often applied \citep{sudret2015Polynomial}.
+A common approach is to include only multi-indices satisfying $\| \midxa \|_p \leq t$, where $\|\cdot\|_p$ denotes the $p$-(quasi)norm for $0 < p \leq 1$, and $t$ is a threshold, usually set to the maximum polynomial order $K$.
+Truncation schemes or sparse adaptive methods \citep{luthen2021Sparse,luthen2022Automatic} improve the scalability of PCE only to a certain extent and require assumptions on the rank and sparsity of the basis sets.
+Note that here, for simplicity, we describe the case of a scalar response function.
+The case for multi-valued response functions is straightforward, by devising a PCE for each output.